 “Persona non grata,” Maguire supplied.

 “Yes, that,” Bagwell nodded his thanks at her.
 “You’re an agent of a rogue state.
 I could arrest you on that alone.
 We’ll hold you here in protective custody until the FBI gets here.
-I’m sure they have a lot of questions as to why an agent of a rogue state is in New York today, let alone on Earth.”
+I’m sure they have a lot of questions as to why an agent of a rogue state is in New York today, let alone on Terra.”

-“You’re looking for an ACF extremist,” unlike the police officer, Maguire had no qualms about using her star nation’s abbreviation.
+“You’re looking for an ACF extremist,” unlike the policewoman she dealt with before, Maguire had no qualms about using her star nation’s abbreviation.
 She noticed the cop’s lips purse ever so slightly at her use of it.
 If he wanted to go on calling the ACF a rogue state that was his prerogative, but she’d continue calling it the ACF; especially since it bothered him.
 She knew it was petty, but she wasn’t in the mood to worry about his feelings.
 “I have detailed information on how Bernard Hernandez got here and where he probably intends to go.
 And since your acting president and mine have agreed to let our respective intelligence, law enforcement, and investigative agencies work together to arrest him I suggest you tell your people to hurry up.”
 She knew that much at least from the news broadcasts she’d seen at the bus station.

 Bagwell’s eyes widened in shock as he looked past Maguire to his partner by the door.
 He had a false start or two before he managed to say, “Let’s see about finding Agent Maguire a better room to stay in.
 And tell the FBI to hurry up.”